 For example, pre-built AI solutions, such as chatbots or recommendation engines, can be more cost-effective than custom development.
 This allows companies to invest more in core product features and functionality.

-AI plays a vital role in ensuring product quality.
-AI-powered tools can automate quality assurance processes and identify potential issues early in development.
+Product quality can go up by a notch with AI-powered tools.
+They can automate quality assurance processes and identify potential issues early in development.
 For example, AI-powered predictive maintenance can anticipate equipment failures, minimizing downtime and associated costs.

 Challenges and considerations in AI integration